 - Stephen Olson, Research Fellow, Hinrich Foundation

-Moderator: Andrew Staples, Director of Research and Outreach, Hinrich Foundation
+The event was moderated by Andrew Staples, Director of Research and Outreach, Hinrich Foundation

 About the Hinrich Foundation Sustainable Trade Index

 Commissioned by the Hinrich Foundation, and constructed by The Economist Intelligence Unit, the Sustainable Trade Index measures the capacity of 20 economies – including 19 in Asia, and the United States as an external benchmark – to participate in the international trading system in a manner that supports the long-term domestic and global goals of economic growth, environmental protection and strengthened social capital.
 The 2020 edition of the index is the 3rd, following previous reports in 2016 and 2018.

 Six trade and globalization experts will be featured in this panel.